kanishka-linux/kawaii-player/README.md

 7. In Plsma 5.8, the application does not close even after clicking on close button on title bar or using ALT+F4.
 Therefore, plasma users have to exit application by right clicking the tray icon and selecting the exit option, or using exit button in player itself.
 Tray icon remains hidden in the plasma panel, which users need to first un-hide by manually adjusting plasma tray settings.

-8. On Windows if 'lxml' can't be installed using pip then try finding binary available for it from other sources on the internet.
+8. On Windows if 'lxml' or 'pycurl' can't be installed using pip then try finding binary available for it from other sources on the internet.

-9. On Windows, If fetching of web pages is very slow using pycurl, then try changing pycurl to 'curl' or 'wget' in 'other_options.txt' file located in '~\.config\kawaii-player' folder.
+9. On Windows, If fetching of web pages is very slow using pycurl, then install curl or wget and change pycurl to 'curl' or 'wget' in 'other_options.txt' file located in '~\.config\kawaii-player' folder.

 10. If the application is installed using setup.py script then it will install two launching scripts kawaii-player (gui script) and kawaii-player-console (console script).
 On windows, media server was not working properly if the application was opened with gui_script.
 When application was openened with console script i.e. kawaii-player-console, then media server functionality was working properly, once application was allowed access through windows firewall.
 There is basically no difference in kawaii-player and kawaii-player-console scripts, only difference is that in kawaii-player-console, terminal will remain openened behind the gui.